shacker/tangelo/README.md

 Superuser will have a few links at the bottom of each image:

-- Admin: Links to Admin edit view for this image
+- Edit: Links to Django Admin edit view for this image
-- Refetch: Reaches out to Flickr and overwrites our locally stored db data for this image
+- Refetch: Reaches out to Flickr and overwrites our locally stored API data for this image
-- Flush cache: Leave our db alone, but erase the redis cached data for this image so it's regenerated on next load
+- Flush cache: Leave our db alone, but erase the redis cached data for this image so it's displayed with updates on next load

 ### Known Issues

-- Image has an album_order field that was initially meant for controlling the order of images as they appear in an album.
-But I had an issue with the drag/drop util I was using to make that easy, switch to date- based ordering, and decided I liked that better.
-The old method is still half-there
-- could be a user option in the future.
+- Image model has an `album_order` field that was initially meant for controlling the order of images as they appear in an album.
+But I had an issue with the drag/drop util I was using to make that easy, so I switched to date-based ordering.
+The old method is still half-there.
+Could be a user option in the future.